-Under section 385(a) of the Internal Revenue Code, the Secretary of the Treasury is authorized to prescribe such regulations as may be necessary or appropriate to determine whether an "interest" in a corporation is to be treated as stock or indebtedness (or as in part stock and in part indebtedness).
-Section 385(b) sets forth some of the factors that the regulations should take into account in determining whether a debtor-creditor relationship exists or a corporationshareholder relationship exists.
-These factors include the following: (1) whether there is a written unconditional promise to pay on demand or on a specified date a sum certain in money in return for an adequate consideration in money or money's worth, and to pay a fixed rate of interest, (2) whether there is subordination to or preference over any indebtedness of the corporation, (3) the ratio of debt to equity of the corporation, (4) whether there is convertibility into the stock of the corporation, and (5) the relationship between holdings of stock in the corporation and holdings of the interest in question.
+Under § 385(a) of the Internal Revenue Code, the Secretary of the Treasury is authorized to prescribe such regulations as may be necessary or appropriate to determine whether an "interest" in a corporation is to be treated as stock or indebtedness (or as in part stock and in part indebtedness).
+Section 385(b) sets forth factors that the regulations should take into account in determining whether a debtor-creditor relationship exists or a corporation-shareholder relationship exists.
+These factors include, but are not limited to, the following: (1) whether there is a written unconditional promise to pay on demand or on a specified date a sum certain in money in return for an adequate consideration in money or money's worth and to pay a fixed rate of interest; (2) whether there is subordination to or preference over any indebtedness of the corporation; (3) the ratio of debt to equity of the corporation; (4) whether there is convertibility into the stock of the corporation; and (5) the relationship between holdings of stock in the corporation and holdings of the interest in question.

-Under section 385(c)(1), the characterization (as of the time of issuance) by the issuer as to whether an interest in a corporation is stock or indebtedness is binding on the issuer and on all holders of such interest (but is not binding on the Secretary of the Treasury).
+Under § 385(c)(1), the characterization (as of the time of issuance) by the issuer as to whether an interest in a corporation is stock or indebtedness is binding on the issuer and on all holders of such interest (but is not binding on the Secretary of the Treasury).

-Proposed regulations under section 385(a) were issued on March 24, 1980, which set forth the factors to be considered in determining whether an instrument was stock or debt.
-Final regulations under section 385(a) were then issued in December 1980 (with a delayed effective date that was extended several times).
+Proposed regulations under § 385(a) were issued on March 24, 1980, which set forth the factors to be considered in determining whether instruments were stock or debt.
+Final regulations under § 385(a) were then issued in December 1980 (with a delayed effective date that was extended several times).
 The final regulations, however, were withdrawn in 1983.
 T.D.
 7920, 1983-2 C.B.
-69. There currently are no regulations under section 385.
+69. There currently are no regulations under § 385.

 Notice 94-47, 1994-1 C.B.
-357, provides that the characterization of an instrument as debt for federal income tax purposes depends on the terms of the instrument and all surrounding facts and circumstances.
-Among the factors that may be considered in making such a determination are: (1) whether there is an unconditional promise on the part of the issuer to pay a sum certain on demand or at a fixed maturity date that is in the reasonably foreseeable future; (2) whether holders possess the right to enforce the payment of principal and interest; (3) whether the rights of the holders of the instrument are subordinate to rights of general creditors; (4) whether the instruments give the holders the right to participate in the management of the issuer; (5) whether the issuer is thinly capitalized; (6) whether there is identity between holders of the instruments and stockholders of the issuer; (7) the label placed upon the instrument by the parties; and (8) whether the instrument is intended to be treated as debt or equity for nontax purposes, including regulatory, rating agency, or financial accounting purposes.
+357, provides that the characterization of instruments as debt for federal income tax purposes depends on the terms of the instruments and all surrounding facts and circumstances.
+Among the factors that may be considered in making such a determination are: (1) whether there is an unconditional promise on the part of the issuer to pay a sum certain on demand or at a fixed maturity date that is in the reasonably foreseeable future; (2) whether holders of the instruments possess the right to enforce the payment of principal and interest; (3) whether the rights of the holders of the instruments are subordinate to rights of general creditors; (4) whether the instruments give the holders of the instruments the right to participate in the management of the issuer; (5) whether the issuer is thinly capitalized; (6) whether there is identity between holders of the instruments and stockholders of the issuer; (7) the label placed upon the instruments by the parties; and (8) whether the instruments are intended to be treated as debt or equity for non-tax purposes, including regulatory, rating agency, or financial accounting purposes.
 The weight given to any factor depends upon all of the facts and circumstances.
 John Kelley Co. v.
-Commissioner, 326 U.S. 521 (1946).1
+Commissioner, 326 U.S. 521 $(1946).^{1}$